FredKSchott/snowpack/docs/docs/03-main-concepts.md

 }
 ```

-If you don't want to use a bundler, that's okay too.
-By default, Snowpack generates a build for you that runs just fine without a bundler.
-This is what the Snowpack project has been all about from the start: **Use a bundler because you want to, and not because you need to.**
+If you don't want to use a bundler, that's fine too!
+Just skip the plugin and/or set `devOptions.bundle: false` in your Snowpack configuration.